About

 Sustainability Charter

-- Consider the sustainability of new materials: Provenance, transportation and carbon calculations and consider alternatives to high input materials where feasible
+• Consider the provenance and sustainability of new materials: Including carbon calculations and considering alternatives to high input materials where feasible

-- Encourage the active inclusion of ‘wild’ spaces within gardens to support wildlife and promote a healthy local ecosystem
+• Actively encourage the inclusion of ‘wild’ spaces within gardens to support wildlife

-- Consider the use and cycle of water on site, providing opportunities for collection, recycling and attenuation where possible
+• Consider the use and management of water on site, providing opportunities for collection, attenuation & reuse where possible

-Printing less, using online meetings where possible, electricity from renewable sources and educating myself about the bigger picture:
+Printing less, using online meetings where possible, electricity from renewable sources as well as continued learning and adjustment.
+Some of the things I've done include:

 Ciria - Designing SuDS